patriciatran/mrsa-project-eLife2025/variants/README.md

 repeat for 02,03,04 and 05.

 ## Next steps
-This workflow will create large files.
+This workflow will create large files, such as genome alignment files (.sorted.bam).
 I recommend using Globus.org to transfer files to your ResearchDrive or to your personal endpoint.
 For instructions, please visit: https://chtc.cs.wisc.edu/uw-research-computing/globus

 ## Importing to Geneious for SNP Identification